'Brown was charmer who never got due appreciation'

 As a manager, Brown was an intelligent pragmatist with a personality to convince his players that they should fear nobody.
 "He was ahead of his time in terms of his preparation, how he managed people and the psychology of dealing with the opposition," said Davie Weir, one of his key men along the way.
 "You were never intimidated by anyone."

-For much of his time in full-time charge - 70 games across eight years with only nine competitive loses from 26 matches - Scotland were organised and driven.
+For much of his time in full-time charge - 70 games across eight years with only nine competitive losses from 26 matches - Scotland were organised and driven.

 When he took Scotland to Euro '96, they only conceded three goals in 10 qualifying games.
 When they made the World Cup finals in 1998, again, they only conceded three times in 10 group matches.
 In qualifiers or tournament play, his side went on an extraordinary run of 14 clean sheets in 15 games.